-For instance, Qantas Points can be used to book flights, to purchase gift cards or other merchandise, or to book hotels and car hire.
+For instance, Qantas Points can be used to book Classic Flight Rewards, to purchase gift cards or other merchandise, or to book hotels and car hire.

 The number of Qantas Points needed will again depend on a number of factors: for flights, it depends on the airline operating the flight, the distance of the journey, and the cabin class selected (whether that's first class, business class, premium economy or economy).

 Other items such as gift cards and merchandise will be influenced by the value of that item or the gift card: you'd need more Qantas Points to secure a new flatscreen TV compared to a toaster, for example.

 However, in those circumstances, there's no set exchange rate between Qantas Points and cash, so you may find your points stretching further on one item, and less so on another, versus the price you might pay in cash for the same item in a store.